KarenBreytenbach/ssl/docs/enabled.md

 ### Step 3: Create a Certificate Signing Request

 [OpenSSL](http://www.openssl.org/) is our toolkit of choice again.
-Using your private key we created in the first step us:
+Using your private key we created in the first step us (SOMETHING MISSING IN THIS SENTENCE):

 ````
 openssl req -new -key private.key -out request.csr